-The hydraulic deck shift system is controlled via the hydraulic deck shift handle located on the right side of the subframe (please note the subframe and feed auger drum are not shown in the illustration for clarity).
+The hydraulic deck shift system is controlled via the hydraulic deck shift handle located on the right side of the subframe.

-▲ DANGER!
+⚠ DANGER!

 As the header must be running for the hydraulic deck shift handle to function, you must take EXTREME care to avoid any moving parts when operating the deck shift handle.
 Failure to avoid moving parts can result in injury or death.